Iam-M-i-r-z-a/Mobile-Challenges/README.md

-TryHookMe is a simple application for demos about Hooking with Frida
+TryHookMe is a simple application for demo about Hooking with Frida